We’ve all been there. A customer reaches out with a baffling technical issue that no one on the team has encountered before.

 A more productive support team.
 A structured escalation process optimizes resource allocation by directing tickets to the most suitable support agents or teams.
 That means workload is distributed based on expertise while (ideally) reducing the number of touches the ticket needs to get to the right person.

+A recent report by Intercom highlights that customer expectations continue to rise.
 71% of the surveyed support leaders planned to invest more in AI and automation to keep up with the ever-increasing demand for a top-notch support experience.
 They also want to do this without seeing their support costs skyrocket.

 Starting with ticket escalation is one way to get there – because it ensures you define your priorities based on what will have the most impact on your customers.